Cloud-Tian/Cloud-Tian.github.io/_pages/about.md

 This is Fengshi's homepage!

 Hi, there!
 This is Fengshi Tian, a coming senior student majoring Microelectronics @ Fudan University.
 I also go by Claire.
-Now I am a visiting student at Westlake University.
+Now I am a visiting student at Westlake University working with Prof. M. SAWAN & Dr. Jie YANG.

-I have worked as Research Assistant in two labs at Fudan University.
-Now my research interest lie in Neuromorphic Computing and AI chip&hardware design.
-I am going to become a PhD student at HKUST in Aug.
-2021.
+I ever worked as Research Assistant in two labs at Fudan University.
+Now my research interest lie in Neuromorphic Computing and AI chip design.
+I am going to become a PhD student at AI Chip Center for Emerging Smart Systems(ACCESS) of HKUST in Aug.
+2021, where I will work with Prof. Tim CHENG & Prof. CY Tsui.
 Feel free to contact me if you have any questions.
 My e-mail: fstian17@fudan.edu.cn

 My future goal is to become a scientist or engineer.
 I will always focus on the field of electronic&computer engineering and chase the most cutting-edge technology.